learning-zone/ielts-materials/README.md

-# IELTS General Training Study Materials -– Complete Guide for Band 9.0
+# IELTS General Training Study Materials

 > *Click &#9733; if you like the project.
 Your contributions are heartily ♡ welcome.*